EduPH/Latent-Space-Topology-Evolution-in-Multilayer-Perceptrons/README.md

 analysis = analyze_trajectories(trajectories, y)
 ```

-For a complete example, see `Experiment.py`.
+For a complete example, see `Experiment.ipynb`.

 ## Key Concepts